-Emergency Conditions.
-The school has a signal which, when activated, includes the necessity to either evacuate the building or to move to safer areas of the building.
-Regular drills are held as required by law through the school year.
-There are plans for Emergency Exit system, Tornado Warning System, and Critical Incident Response.
+Emergency Conditions - HPS has a signal which, when activated, includes the necessity to either evacuate the building or to move to safer areas of the building.
+All regular drills are held as required by law throughout the school year.
+The following plans are in place: Emergency Exit System, Tornado Warning System, and Critical Incident Response.
+School officials are not permitted to release students from the school building during a tornado warning.
+In the event of an emergency exit alert or tornado warning, teachers should implement the school's established safety procedures.

-Emergency Closing Procedures

-Parents are requested to provide an emergency contact telephone number to have on file in the event of an emergency closing or any other general or individual situation that requires the immediate presence of a parent/guardian.
+Emergency Closing Procedures - Parents are requested to provide an emergency contact telephone number to have on file in the event of an emergency closing or any other general or individual situation that requires the immediate presence of a parent/guardian.
 In the event that parents do not have such a number or cannot be contacted, it will be assumed that the parent has instructed their children concerning the procedure they are to follow should school be dismissed early.
 Realizing that the school might be unable to reach all parents, it is suggested that all children be advised as to what they are to do should they ever be dismissed early.
 It is recommended that parents give their children an alternate destination and that the building principal be made aware of this information.

 If conditions allow and supervision is available in the event of an early dismissal, the child will be held in school until the normal dismissal time.
 If the parent or guardian has not arrived to pick up the child by the normal dismissal time, law enforcement or child protective services may be contacted to ensure the safety of the child.

-Section 3 Open-Closed Campus
+Open-Closed Campus